 - First, any amounts contributed to the Plan as a result of your pay deferral election are not subject to current income taxes.
-As a result, your current taxable income will be reduced.
-Note that this is not true for Roth pay deferral elections because they are taken on an aftertax basis. - Second, the amount contributed to the Plan as pay deferrals is invested on a tax-deferred basis.
+As a result, your current taxable income will be reduced. - Second, the amount contributed to the Plan is invested on a tax-deferred basis.
 This means you will not pay income tax on the investment earnings that are allocated to your accounts.
 You will pay income taxes only when you receive your benefits from the Plan.
-As a result, this tax deferral permits a much more rapid accumulation of funds for your retirement.
-Unlike pay deferrals, however, your Roth pay deferrals will be taxed at the time you contribute them to the Plan, but these contributions and the related earnings will generally not be taxed when you receive a qualified distribution from the Plan.
-See "Tax consequences of Roth distributions" on page 188 for more information on the tax treatment of distributions of Roth pay deferrals.

-- Third, under current provisions of the tax law, you may be ineligible to make deductible contributions to a traditional individual retirement account ("IRA").
-Pay deferrals under the Plan allow you to save for retirement on a before-tax basis. - Fourth, the Company will contribute 50¢ for each \$1 that is contributed to the Plan as a result of your pay deferrals and/or Roth pay deferrals (up to a maximum match equal to 4% of your compensation).
+As a result, this tax deferral permits a much more rapid accumulation of funds for your retirement. - Third, under current provisions of the tax law, you may be ineligible to make deductible contributions to a traditional individual retirement account ("IRA").
+Pay deferrals under the Plan allow you to save for retirement on a before-tax basis. - Fourth, the Company will contribute 50¢ for each \$1 that is contributed to the Plan as a result of your pay deferrals (up to a maximum match equal to 4% of your compensation).
 The portion of your matching contribution that does not exceed 2% of your compensation will be invested in the Stryker Stock Fund.
 Matching contributions above 2% of compensation will be invested according to your investment election.
-See "Company matching contributions" on page 180 for a discussion of "matching" contributions.
+See "Company Matching Contributions" on page 115 for a discussion of "matching" contributions.